nspilman/natespilmandotcom/blog/a-year-as-a-software-engineer.md

   * Let's say we have class Nate.
 Nate implements the Chef interface, meaning Nate can do all the things that a Chef can do.
 It doesn't matter how Nate does it - that's specific to Nate's implementation.
 Nate can also implement other interfaces.
 If Nate implemented the SoftwareDeveloper interface, it means that Nate can also be used by the SoftwareCompany class that uses the SoftwareDeveloper in its code.
   * Interfaces are also necessary for testing.
 In the above example, if the Kitchen class, instead of coding to the Chef interface, they coded to Nate, which is a class that implements the Chef interface.
 If I want to test the Kitchen, we now have to instantiate Nate.
 But if Nate also implements the SoftwareDeveloper interface, there may be a whole lot of stuff that Nate needs for SoftwareDeveloper that we don't need for Chef.
 If we coded to the interface instead, we wouldn't have to spin up any of the SoftwareDeveloper dependencies to test the Kitchen.
 Instead we can create a new class - a Mock - that is used for testing purposes only, and doesn't require anything outside of the signature you're specifically mocking.
 * I've already alluded to it a few times - but I learned how to write unit tests.
 I've learned Unit Tests should be seen as the business requirements of the software.
 "When A occurs, X should be the outcome."
 Untested code is dangerous code, because when you need to make a change in the future, you don't have a business requirement to test against.
+* I'm a huge fan of paired programming.
+It's so easy to get lost in the weeds that it's helpful to have someone there to remind you of the bigger picture.
+It's easy to miss a typo that your pair catches in real time.
+It's much easier to process a complicated workflow by talking it through with a pair.

 ### Soft Skills Stuff -